 I chatted across the aisle to a very made-up, but tired looking woman.

-I looked out of the windows at the woods of thin trees running alongside us on either side, breaking for a small town to appear, where I would often catch a glimpse of an uncompleted life.
+I looked out at the woods of thin trees running alongside us on either side of our train.
+The trees breaking for a small town to appear, where I would catch a glimpse of an uncompleted life.

 The sun was already low in the sky at only half past two.